DesyncTheThird/corne-keymap/readme.md

 ![Base](images/base.png?raw=true)

-`Repeat` and `Magic` are dynamic keys that return different outputs depending on the previous key.
+This keymap features four *dynamic keys* that emit different characters depending on the surrounding context.
+Two are on the home thumb keys, and two are under the vowel cluster on the right hand.

+---

-As the name suggests, the Repeat key repeats the last key pressed; while the Magic key swaps the first and second rows, along with various keys on the index columns (with some exceptions, listed below).
+The `Repeat` key generally repeats the last key pressed, while the `Magic` key generally swaps the first and second rows, along with various keys on the index columns (with some exceptions, listed below).
 This eliminates many SFBs and double-taps, turning them into alternations and rolls.

 The most common use-case for the swapping-rows behaviour is for the vowel block on the right side, turning the `OE`, `EO`, `IU`, and `UI` SFBs into rolls and alternations, as well as eliminating various index finger SFBs on both sides (i.e., in the words `T[YP]E`, `[SC]IENCE`, `[HYP]HEN`, etc.).